AkS-ASJ/blogapp/README.md

 Blogapp from Full Stack Open

-You can download and try it, just add an .env file.
+You can download and try it, just add a .env file.

 For the frontend please check the repository named blogapp-frontend.